reyesr/fullproof/README.md

 http://reyesr.github.com/fullproof/ (see links at bottom).

 If you download the repo, you'll see the `examples` directory contains several examples and a tutorial.
-To run the examples locally, you'll need to serve the example HTML and JS from a web server.
+To run the examples locally, you'll either need to tell your browser that it's ok to open local files, or you'll need to serve the example HTML and JS from a web server.
 There are a variety of ways you might do
 this: